 18 Nov 2024

 This blog has been reviewed by Lester Morse, Director of Rehabs UK, who has over 30 years’ experience helping individuals overcome various forms of addiction.
-Rehabs UK is a leading authority in addiction treatment and recovery and offers a range of services and support including detox and rehabilitation programmes as well as therapy.
+Rehabs UK is a leading authority in addiction treatment and recovery and offers a range of connected services and support including detox and rehabilitation programmes as well as therapy.

 If you or someone you know is being affected by heroin addiction the most important thing is to seek help.
 You can contact your GP or direct to Rehabs UK who can refer you to the right services for your individual needs.
 And you’re not alone - over 300,000 people are addicted to heroin and crack cocaine alone in England.